 Competency Competency Level Content No. of Periods Components of food and their functions.
-Carbohydrates Proteins Lipids Vitamins Mineral elements Water Fibers Sources and deficiency symptoms Food related disorders in the alimentary canal Gastritis Constipation Study the basic histologcal structure of the alimentary canal of man and relates the major variations in different regions to their functions Unit 5 - Respiration (12 Periods) 5.1.0 Investigates the process of gaseous exchange among animals.
+Carbohydrates Proteins Lipids Vitamins Mineral elements Water Fibers Sources and deficiency symptoms Food related disorders in the alimentary canal Gastritis Constipation Study the basic histologcal structure of the alimentary canal of man and relates the major variations in different regions to their functions Unit 5 - Respiration (10 Periods) 5.1.0 Investigates the process of gaseous exchange in animals.
 5.1.1 Explores the diversity of respiratory structures in the animal kingdom Characteristics of respiratory surfaces.
-Diffusion and surface to volume ratio Respiratory structures in animals Body covering External gills Internal gills Trachea Book lungs Lungs 6
+Diffusion and surface to volume ratio Respiratory structures in animals (structures of tracheal systems of insects and gills of bony fish not necessary) Body covering External gills Internal gills Trachea Book lungs Lungs 4

-Comp petency Competency Level Content No. of Periods 5.1.2 Relates the structure of the human respiratory system to its functions.
+Competency Competency Level Content No. of Periods 5.1.2 Relates the structure of the human respiratory system to its functions.
 Gross structure of the human respiratory system.
 Mechanism of ventilation of lungs.
 Respiratory cycle and lung volumes.
 Exchange of gases between blood and air.
 Exchange of gases between blood and tissues.
 Regulation of respiration in man Disorders of the human respiratory system.
 Impacts of smoking on the respiratory system.
 Impacts of dust on the respiratory system.
 Occupational hazards associated with the exposure to particles of silica and asbestos particles.
-Study of human respiratory system using models/diagrams and observation of effects of exercise on respiratory rate and pulse rate 6 Unit 6 - Transportation (43 Periods) 6.1.0 Inves proce invol trans mater orgar stigates esses ved in port of rials in nisms.
+Study of human respiratory system using models/diagrams and observation of effects of exercise on respiratory rate and pulse rate 6 Unit 6 - Transport (32 Periods) 6.1.0 Investigates processes involved in transport of materials in organisms.
 6.1.1 Investigates the concepts and processes involved in transport of water and minerals in plants.
-Need for transportation.
+Need for transport.
 Concept of water potential Water potential of a cell.
-Entry of water into vacuolated cells, Turgour and plasmolysis.
-Structure of a plant root Absorption and radial transport of water 10
+Entry of water into vacuolated cells, turgour and plasmolysis.
+Structure of a plant root Absorption and radial transport of water 8

-Competency Competency Level Content No. of Periods Transportation of water within a plant.
+Competency Competency Level Content No. of Periods Transport of water within a plant.
 Apoplast pathway Symplast pathway Vacuolar pathway Upward movement of water and minerals in a plant.
-Adhesion - Cohesion - Tension theory Determintion of solute potential of epidermal peels of Rhoeo Determintion of water potential of petioles of Colocasia 6.1.2 Investigates the process of gaseous exchange in plants.
+Adhesion - Cohesion - Tension theory Determintion of solute potential of epidermal peels of Rhoeo Determintion of water potential of petioles of Colocasia / potato strips 6.1.2 Investigates the process of gaseous exchange in plants.
 Leaves of plants as the main surface for gaseous exchange.
 Structure of leaves.
 Structure and function of stomata Gaseous exchange through stomata and lenticels.
-3 6.1.3 Investigates the processes of water loss in plants.
-Transpiration Route of transpiration Factors affecting transpiration.
+1 6.1.3 Investigates the processes of water loss in plants.
+Transpiration Routes of transpiration Factors affecting transpiration.
 Plant modifications for minimizing transpiration.
-Root pressure and guttation Determination of rates of transpiration from leaves and shoots 6
+Root pressure and guttation Determination of rates of transpiration from leaves and shoots 3

 Competency Competency Level Content No. of Periods 6.1.4 Investigates the processes involved in translocation of food in plants.
-Phloem translocation Structure of the phloem tissue Phloem Loading Mass flow in the phloem Phloem unloading 4 6.1.5 Investigates the organization of circulatory systems in animals Main circulatory systems in animals.
+Phloem translocation Structure of the phloem tissue Phloem Loading Mass flow in the phloem Phloem unloading 2 6.1.5 Investigates the organization of circulatory systems in animals Main circulatory systems in animals.
 Open & closed circulatory systems.
 Single circulation and double circulation.
 2 6.1.6 Relates the structure of the human circulatory system to its functions.
 Structure and functions of the human circulatory system.
 Blood circulatory system and lymphatic system.
 Structure & function of the heart.
 Cardiac muscle Cardiac cycle Electrocardiogram Systolic & diastolic pressure Hypertension and hypotension Coronary circulation and consequences of blockage of coronary arteries.
 Surgical interventions Bypass surgery, open heart surgery and heart transplants.
 10